Brainiall Dubbing

 $399/mo

-~2,400 minutes of video/month · dedicated capacity · email + Slack support
+~2,400 minutes of video/month Β· dedicated capacity Β· email + Slack support

-PAYG: $0.30 / minute of processed video (Brainiall Dubbing engine).
-The /preview endpoint and job-status polling are always free — you only pay when you create a dub.
-No minimum spend, no contract — the same single API key and usage-based billing as the rest of the catalog.
+PAYG: $0.25 / minute of processed video (Brainiall Dubbing engine).
+The /preview endpoint and job-status polling are always free β you only pay

 Three endpoints